spinalcordtoolbox/spinalcordtoolbox/documentation/source/dev_section/concepts.rst

 ############

-This section documents some SCT concepts and other useful things to know when using it.
+This section documents some SCT concepts and other useful things to know.

 .. contents::
    :local: